 What are the signs of hypothyroidism in cats?

 If your kitty shows any of the symptoms above contact your vet to schedule an examination for your pet.
-The above symptoms can indicate hypothyroidism in cats, however they can also be related to a number of other serious conditions which require veterinary care.
+The above symptoms can indicate hypothyroidism in cats, however, they can also be related to other serious conditions that require veterinary care.

 Can hypothyroidism in cats be treated?